shukieshah/VerifAI/README.md

 In order to run the Flask server successfully in development, you should train your own model using the code and guidelines in the [BERT_Hybrid notebook](./server/Model-Training/BERT_Hybrid.ipynb).
 We highly recommend running the notebook on the free GPU provided by [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb#recent=true).
 All the necessary data is already provided to you in the directory.

-Once the model is finished training, upload the saved_model folder to the server directory.
+Once the model is finished training and saved to your Google Colab session, upload the saved_model folder to the server directory.

 ### Front-End